 A completely different man from his InterContinental days, Eduardo’s management style is now all about asking, not telling.
-“The good thing about franchising is it’s a different way of leadership, it’s the most perfect business ever, first of all because you have amazing people with you”
+“The good thing about franchising is it’s a different way of leadership, it’s the most perfect business ever, first of all, because you have amazing people with you”

 “When you have values and you share the values with people and they have the same values that you have, you’re gonna have people working with you that you’d never have the money to pay for.
 And they don’t just work with you, they help you to build the brand, it’s a horizontal leadership model.”

 Winners of multiple franchisee awards, Spoleto does a lot right, but Eduardo believes the times they’ve lost out to rivals are just as important.
 “It’s really important when you lose, you learn so much, but you need to find out why from your franchisees.
-You realise ‘why did I not give you the opportunity to tell me’ – you always learn something.”
+You realize ‘why did I not give you the opportunity to tell me’ – you always learn something.”

 We are not opening a restaurant, we’re constructing brand with values behind it.

 It really is a must-watch talk for anyone wanting to run their own business.
 Eduardo gives you a full account of where it’s gone wrong and right for Spoleto and other Grupo Trigo brands, with astounding honesty and transparency.
-There’s a lesson in every sentence, so watch, listen carefully, take notes and you’ll learn in just one hour what it took Eduardo millions of dollars and years to discover.
+There’s a lesson in every sentence, so watch, listen carefully, and take notes and you’ll learn in just one hour what it took Eduardo millions of dollars and years to discover.

-If you want to run your own business, first of all be humble, listen always, learn from others’ mistakes, treat your team well and develop them.
+If you want to run your own business, first of all, be humble, listen always, learn from others’ mistakes, treat your team well and develop them.